 - 2.1.3 Spell cards are indicated by saying "Spell" in the type sphere.
 Spell cards are placed in the stack, resolve, and are then sent to the drop.
 Please note that cards that say "Finale" in this spot are also considered to be Spell cards. - 2.1.4 Item cards are indicated by saying "Item" in the type sphere.
 Item cards are cards that the player will equip to themself to do battle.
 Item cards are placed on the field in the Player Zone. - 2.1.5 Gate cards are indicated by saying "Gate" in the type sphere.
 These cards cannot be included in the main deck.
 Each player will need 1 Gate card.
-The Gate card will start in the Player zone and indicate what cards can be used by the player and what that player's starting conditions are.
+The Gate card will start in the Player zone and indicate what cards can be used in the player's deck, side board, and Gate Master, and what that player's starting conditions are.